-LC4: Statutory declaration ("Eidesstattliche Erklärung");
+LC4: Statutory declaration ("Eidesstattliche

+Erklärung");

-D9a Drawing "Stellglied ACTUATOR", 408.237/111/002, VDO;
+D9a Drawing "Stellglied ACTUATOR",

-- D10a: Photos of details of VW-Golf car; - D10b Car registration "Fahrzeugbrief" for VW-Golf; - D10c Service manual for VW-Golf; - D10d Throttle valve; - D21 Timing schedule "Terminplan MB Umluftstellhybrid M111-ML"; - D21a Correspondence Mercedes Benz / VDO relating to throttle valve samples; - D24 Photos from the exhibition stand at the IAA 89; - D24a Details from D24; - D25 technical Information "Motormanagement PKW", VDO. - IV.
-Oral proceedings before the Board were held on 25 September 2008. - V. At the end of the oral proceedings the following requests were present:
+408.237/111/002, VDO;

+D10a: Photos of details of VW-Golf car;

+D10b Car registration "Fahrzeugbrief" for VW-

+Golf;

+D10c Service manual for VW-Golf;

+D10d Throttle valve;

+D21 Timing schedule "Terminplan MB

+Umluftstellhybrid M111-ML";

+D21a Correspondence Mercedes Benz / VDO relating

+to throttle valve samples;

+D24 Photos from the exhibition stand at the IAA

+D24a Details from D24;

+D25 technical Information "Motormanagement PKW",

+VDO.

+IV.
+Oral proceedings before the Board were held on 24 and 25 September 2008.
+The main topic of discussion was whether the prior uses I and II were available to the public.
+On the indication of the chairman that the oral proceedings could be interrupted if the Respondent wished to carefully inspect valve D10d, no such request was made.

+V. At the end of the oral proceedings the following requests were present:

-The Appellant (Opponent) requested that the decision under appeal be set aside and that the European patent No. 1 050 674 be revoked, auxiliarily that the case be remitted to the department of first instance.
+The Appellant (Opponent) requested that the decision under appeal be set aside and that the European patent No. 0 723 072 be revoked, auxiliarily that the case be remitted to the department of first instance.

-The Respondent (Patent Proprietor) requested that the appeal be dismissed, or auxiliarily - in case any of the public prior uses alleged by the Appellant should be recognised by the Board - that the decision under appeal be set aside and that the case be remitted to the department of first instance for the examination of novelty and inventive step with respect to these public prior uses.
-It was further requested that the patent be maintained as granted.
+The Respondent (Patent Proprietor) requested that the appeal be dismissed, or auxiliarily - in case any of the public prior uses alleged by the Appellant should be admitted and accepted by the Board - that the decision under appeal be set aside and that the case be remitted to the department of first instance for the examination of novelty and inventive step with respect to these public prior uses.
+It was further requested that the patent be maintained as allowed by the Opposition Division (main request), or alternatively on the basis of either one of the auxiliary requests titled 2a, 3a, 4a, 5a, 6a filed with letter dated 25 August 2008.
+Further, the Respondent requested an apportionment of costs pursuant to Article 104(1) EPC for a journey to Japan that was occasioned by the late filing of evidence of the public prior uses by the Appellant.